babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Email Cloud SDK for Node.js.md

 Node.js Cloud SDK wraps Aspose.Email REST API so you could seamlessly integrate Microsoft Outlook® email generation, manipulation, conversion & inspection features into your own Node.js applications.

 # Process Emails in the Cloud
-Aspose.Email Cloud is a REST API to create email processing applications that could work with common email file formats in the cloud.
+[Aspose.Email Cloud SDK for Node.js](https://products.aspose.cloud/email/nodejs) allows you to create email processing applications that could work with common email file formats in the cloud.
 You can convert email to other formats, read message properties and download attachment from messages your Node.js applications.
 Not only that, Aspose.Email Cloud allows you to work with [iCalendar (RFC 5545)](https://docs.aspose.cloud/display/emailcloud/iCalendar+Support), [MAPI (X.400 XAPIA)](https://docs.aspose.cloud/display/emailcloud/MAPI+Support) & [VCard](https://docs.aspose.cloud/display/emailcloud/Operate+VCard) via API models.
 Have a look at the [API Endpoints](https://github.com/aspose-email-cloud/aspose-email-cloud-node/blob/master/doc/README.md) to know all possible functions.

 ## Email Processing Features